Treaty (song): Production and release

 "Treaty" was written by Australian musician Paul Kelly and Yothu Yindi members Mandawuy Yunupingu, Kellaway, Williams, Gurrumul Yunupingu, Mununggurr and Marika and Peter Garrett.
-The initial June 1991 release received limited radio and television exposure (mainly on ABC radio and SBS television).
+"Treaty" was released as a 7-inch single and a cassette single on 18 February 1991.
+The initial release received limited radio and television exposure (mainly on ABC radio and SBS television).
+On 27 May 1991, the song was re-released in a remixed form on a 12-inch single; the following week, on 3 June, the remix was released on cassette.

 Reception

 After the initial release of the song failed to chart, Melbourne-based DJ Gavin Campbell (Razor Records), approached Mushroom Records to create a dance-oriented remix.
 The Filthy Lucre production team, consisting of Campbell, Paul Main and Robert Goodge produced a remix without the band's involvement but with the understanding that the Yolngu side of the music would be preserved.
 The remix not only modified the musical backing but dispensed with the majority of the English language lyrics, with the song sung almost entirely in the Aboriginal language, Gumatj.
-The Filthy Lucre remix was released in June, entering the charts in July and peaking at No. 11 on the Australian Recording Industry Association (ARIA) singles charts by September, spending a total of 22 weeks in the national charts.
+The Filthy Lucre remix entered the charts in July and peaked at No. 11 on the Australian Recording Industry Association (ARIA) singles charts by September, spending a total of 22 weeks in the national charts.

 "Treaty" was the first song by a predominantly Aboriginal band to chart in Australia.

 Success for the single was transferred to the related album Tribal Voice which peaked at No. 4 on the ARIA Albums Chart.
 The album produced by Mark Moffatt for Mushroom Records was released in September 1991.
 Mandawuy Yunupingu took leave of absence from his duties as principal to tour and promote the single and album.

 "Treaty" peaked at No. 11 on the ARIA Singles Chart in September 1991.

 In May 2001 "Treaty" was selected by the Australasian Performing Right Association (APRA) as one of the Top 30 Australian songs of all time.

 In 2009 "Treaty" was added to the National Film and Sound Archive's Sounds of Australia registry.

 In January 2018, as part of Triple M's "Ozzest 100", the "most Australian songs of all time", the Filthy Lucre version of "Treaty" was ranked number 10.

+In 2025 the song placed 36 in the Triple J Hottest 100 of Australian Songs.